-The Board has determined that five of the seven directors who serve on the Board as of the date of this Proxy Statement and who are standing for nomination (Messrs.
+The Board has determined that five of the eight directors who serve on the Board as of the date of this Proxy Statement and who are standing for nomination (Messrs.
 Cohn, Pappas, Schmulen, Gramm and Smith) are "independent," as defined under the rules of Nasdaq (although the Company is not subject to such standards).
+Only Mr. Klepfish, by virtue of being a former officer of the Company, and Messrs.
+Bennett and Smallwood, by virtue of being an officer of the Company, are not independent.
 Messrs.
-Gold and Polinsky who are currently directors but who are not standing for election are also deemed to be independent.
-In making this determination, the Board or the Nominating Committee, as applicable, considered all relevant facts and circumstances (including, without limitation, commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships) to ascertain whether any such person had a relationship that, in its opinion, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Bennett and Smallwood do not participate in board discussions concerning their compensation.
+In making the determination of independence, the Board or the Nominating Committee, as applicable, considered all relevant facts and circumstances (including, without limitation, commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships) to ascertain whether any such person had a relationship that, in its opinion, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.